 - To challenge and change discriminatory attitudes in the community and to make recovery visible.

-- The primary aims of PUSH are to Increase effective and meaningful user involvement in services accessed by drug/alcohol users in Portsmouth.
+- To increase effective and meaningful user involvement in services accessed by drug/alcohol users in Portsmouth.

 - Increase, develop and maintain effective and meaningful user involvement in strategic planning, delivery and review.